wasim-ullah/wasim-blog/content/post/hidden-lessons-in-geometry.md

 What can we learn from geometry?

 ## Order
-There is a specific order, one which our eyes miss to measure most often.
+There is a specific order, one which our eyes miss to measure.

 ## Shape
-Every has its beauty because there is a precision behind its formation.
+Everything has its beauty because there is a precision behind its formation.

 ## Area
 The empty or filled areas, objects are significant within their own existence.